cdeccio/cougarnet/README.md

    to local subnets.
 See [Routes](#routes) for more information.
  - `routers`: a semi-colon-delimited list of router engines that will be employed by a router that uses native apps mode.
-Currently, the only acceptable router engine is `ripd`.
-For example, the following would start the `ripd` daemon, having the nodes run RIP to exchange routes: `ripd`.
+Currently, the only acceptable router engine is `rip`.
+For example, the following would start the `ripd` daemon, having the nodes run RIP to exchange routes: `rip`.
    Default: no router engines.
  - `prog`: a string representing a program and its arguments, which are to be run, instead of an interactive shell.
 The program path and its arguments